aurelia/aurelia/docs/user-docs/developer-guides/components-revisited.md

 <TCustomElement>(this: typeof TCustomElement, node: INode, platform: IPlatform, logger: ILogger, bindableMap: Map<string, unknown>) => boolean | void;
 ```

-There are couple of things to note here.
+There are a couple of things to note here.

 First is the `node` argument.
 It is the DOM tree on the usage-side for the custom element.
 For example, if there is a custom element named `my-element`, on which a 'processContent' hook is defined, and it is used somewhere as shown in the following markup, then when the hook is invoked, the `node` argument will provide the DOM tree that represents the following markup.